dwclake/dwclake/readme.md

 ## About Me

-I’m passionate about web development and programming language design.
+I'm a third-year Computer Science student.
 I love building modern web apps with **React** and **TypeScript** and native apps with **Electron**, and exploring systems programming with **Zig**.

-In my free-time I love photography, songwriting, writing, roadtrips, and chilling with my cats.
+If I'm not developing I am probably doing photography, songwriting, fiction writing, going on roadtrips, or chilling with my cats.

 <table>
   <caption>Cat Tax</caption>